What is a lung diagnostic assessment program?

 The regional lung DAP team includes a nurse navigator, clinical secretary, lung surgeon and a respirologist.
 Patients will see all or some of the members of the team as necessary.
 The physical and emotional needs of patients and their families are handled by many members of the team.

 The team has built a strong relationship with the diagnostic imaging departments of Grand River and St. Mary’s General Hospital to expedite necessary testing.

 Patient cases may be reviewed at a multidisciplinary cancer conference (MCC).
 These are meetings where a multidisciplinary team (different kinds of doctors) of lung cancer experts meet to discuss best treatment options.

 Our regional clinic is located at the cancer centre in the radiation department (3rd floor) at 835 King Street West in Kitchener.

-How can I be referred to the thoracic DAP?
+How can I be referred to the lung DAP?

 You need to be referred by your family physician, nurse practitioner or a physician at a walk-in clinic following an abnormal chest x-ray.
-Your doctor/ nurse practitioner should review both your x-ray results as well as the guidelines found in the Cancer Care Ontario Lung Cancer Disease Pathway Map (opens as PDF) and the Fleischner criteria (opens as PDF) to ensure the thoracic DAP is the right program for you.
-If the thoracic DAP can help you, your doctor will be asked to order a CT chest scan at the same time as submitting the thoracic DAP referral form.
+Your doctor/ nurse practitioner should review both your x-ray results as well as the guidelines found in the Cancer Care Ontario Lung Cancer Disease Pathway Map (opens as PDF) and the Fleischner criteria (opens as PDF) to ensure the lung DAP is the right program for you.
+If the lung DAP can help you, your doctor will be asked to order a CT chest scan at the same time as submitting the lung DAP referral form.
 Please feel free to print these off or give your doctor or nurse practitioner these links for them to review.